St Paul's and St George's Church: History

-The church was later made a Collegiate church and as the congregation grew, John Smith looked to build a permanent place of worship, and in 1722 the New Chapel was opened near the foot of Blackfriars Wynd (now Street) in the Cowgate.
+The church was later made a collegiate church and as the congregation grew, John Smith looked to build a permanent place of worship, and in 1722 the New Chapel was opened near the foot of Blackfriars Wynd (now Street) in the Cowgate.
 In 1745, after further expansion, the congregation bought the adjoining building in order to enlarge the chapel.

-In 1774, the congregation moved to their newly-built church at the east end of the Cowgate (now St Patrick’s RC).
+In 1774, the congregation moved to their newly built church at the east end of the Cowgate (now St Patrick’s RC).
 Soon after, however, many of its well-to-do congregation began to move out of the Old Town into the townhouses of the emerging New Town, and it became necessary for the congregation to relocate once again.
-St Paul's and St John's considered uniting and building a large church on The Mound, but it was decided to have two chapels, one in the west end and one in the east end.
+St Paul's and St John's considered uniting and building a large church on The Mound, but it was decided to have two chapels, one in the west end (St John's) and one in the east end.